-As of June 2020, the credit enhancement needed for coverage of 'AAA' credit risk is 5.68%, and the target credit enhancement that is commensurate with the four notches of maximum potential collateral-based uplift is 22.86%.
-Compared to our previous analysis as of June 2019, both metrics have improved (the credit enhancement numbers were 8.65% and 26.41%, respectively).
-The main reason is the application of our global residential loans criteria, which has led to the decrease in the expected losses on the cover pool and lower stressed servicing fees.
+As of June 2021, the credit enhancement needed for coverage of 'AAA' credit risk is 3.76% (previously 5.68%), and the target credit enhancement (TCE) that is commensurate with the four notches of maximum potential collateral-based uplift is 22.84% (previously 22.86%).
+The main reason for the improvement in 'AAA' credit risk is the decrease in the cover pool's expected losses.
+The TCE remained stable compared to our previous review because the positive impact of the reduction in WAFF and WALS has been offset by a higher asset-liability maturity mismatch.